bvibber/ogv.js/README.md

  * use XHR progress events to avoid hitting xhr.responseText early
  * stream chunking fixes
  * fixes for end of file
+ * pre-decode 1s of audio to smooth out beginning of playback a bit
  * IE/Edge now uses Range-based chunking instead of MSStream for better proxy compatibility
 * 1.1.2-alpha.5 - 2016-06-04
  * updated audio-feeder to 0.4.2 with IE and Web Audio fixes